anna-gayle/schemtool-py/README.md

 # schemtool-py
-A basic Schematic Diagram designer using Tkinter.
+A basic Schematic Diagram designer using Tkinter and Pillow.

 ## Project Overview